rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 .. _local_facts:

-Local facts (facts.d)
-^^^^^^^^^^^^^^^^^^^^^
+Adding facts: facts.d or local facts
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. versionadded:: 1.3

-As discussed in the playbooks chapter, Ansible facts are a way of getting data about remote systems for use in playbook variables.

-Usually these are discovered automatically by the ``setup`` module in Ansible.
-Users can also write custom facts modules, as described in the API guide.
-However, what if you want to have a simple way to provide system or user provided data for use in Ansible variables, without writing a fact module?

-"Facts.d" is one mechanism for users to control some aspect of how their systems are managed.

-.. note:: Perhaps "local facts" is a bit of a misnomer, it means "locally supplied user values" as opposed to "centrally supplied user values", or what facts are -- "locally dynamically determined values".

-If a remotely managed system has an ``/etc/ansible/facts.d`` directory, any files in this directory ending in ``.fact``, can be JSON, INI, or executable files returning JSON, and these can supply local facts in Ansible.
-An alternate directory can be specified using the ``fact_path`` play keyword.
+The setup module in Ansible automatically discovers a standard set of facts about each host.
+If you want to add custom values to your facts, you can write a custom facts module, or you can provide custom facts using the facts.d directory.
+You can add static facts by adding static files to facts.d, or add dynamic facts by adding executable scripts to facts.d.
+For example, you can add a list of all users on a host to your facts using facts.d.

+To use facts.d, create an ``/etc/ansible/facts.d`` directory on the remote host or hosts.
+If you prefer a different directory, create it and specify it using the ``fact_path`` play keyword.
+Add files to the directory to supply your custom facts.
+All file names must end with ``.fact``.
+The files can be JSON, INI, or executable files returning JSON.

 For example, assume ``/etc/ansible/facts.d/preferences.fact`` contains::